 It is hard to believe but another summer is upon us!
 It’s not only the weather that changes with this season, but routines and expectations too.
-I think everyone, parents and teens, get a bit anxious about how to fill the potentially empty days of summer.
-So I am wondering, what are your thoughts and plans summers?
+I think everyone, parents and teens, gets a bit anxious about how to fill the potentially empty days of summer.
+So I am wondering, what are your thoughts and plans this summer?
 Do you think it’s a time for rest and relaxation or do you think kids should be getting a job or volunteering?
-Should it be a time to spend with family?
-What are your plans and what are most of your friends doing?
+Should teen summers be a time to spend with family?
+What are you doing this summer, and what are most of your friends doing?

 When I was a teenager I worked each summer, and I think that’s the way it should be.

 I don’t want to sound like the “old” person who walked both ways to school, uphill, in the snow.
-I just think it’s better.
+I just think teen summers are better with work.
 Working gave me a sense of responsibility.
 It taught me to show up on time (even when I wanted to sleep later).
 It also taught me how to deal with a boss who I thought was mean, unreasonable or simply stupid – because that’s what you have to do in life.
 Maybe most importantly it taught me the joy (and value) of having my own money, which I could spend however I wanted.

 I know the job market is tough.
 It’s much harder to find a summer job as a teenager these days.
-It’s more fun to travel on a charitable mission/ or take an exciting internship ( which may be funded significantly by the parents).
+It’s more fun to travel on a charitable mission or participate in an exciting internship (which may be funded significantly by the parents).
 I understand that getting in to college or getting a real job needs something on a resume which stands out.
-But I think the long term value of a “boring” summer job has become under rated.
+But I think the long term value of a “boring” summer job has become under-rated.

-Recently with the pressure to build a strong resume I have been spending my summers working and doing several internships at a time and the result is a summer just as stressful as the school year.
+Recently due to the pressure to build a strong resume, I have been spending my summers working and doing several internships at a time and the result is a stressful summer, just as stressful as the school year.
 When it comes to internships, one at some point is great, maybe even a couple.
 However, one every summer is not necessary.
-Take a break because having fun is part of being young too and you will have years to work as some suit’s coffee retriever but never enough time to go to the beach.
+Take a break because having fun is part of being young too, and you will have years to work as some suit’s coffee retriever but never enough time to go to the beach.

 I believe that having a job is a good way to earn experience points.
 By the end of my senior year, I was anxious to become more disciplined and get used to working long hours.
 There is something to be gained from having that kind of responsibility (like the joys of hard-earned spending money), but in the end I feel like I would be just as ready to go into a job the year after or even later.
 In my experience, the need to work comes with maturing.
 A kid’s eventually going to work, whether they’re pushed into having a job earlier or not.
 If I had to name a starting point, definitely by the time they’re a college student.